 Enjoy the beach, the waterfall hike and explore the town.

 Continuing south you'll arrive at a small jungle-fringed cove (only accessible by boat), you'll find a small hotel called Majahuitas, the beach is very isolated and therefore mostly yours to enjoy, except when the tour boats arrive.

 You can snorkel and dive here in the crystal clear waters on the north and south ends of the cove, you'll find moray eels, sea cucumbers, rays and a wide variety of colorful fish.

 Yelapa, a small town just 40 minutes south of Puerto Vallarta (by boat), at the foot of the majestic mountains of the Sierra Madre Occidental.

 Artists and writers live for places like these, the tranquility and privacy makes it the perfect place for many of them from around the world.
-The village is quaint, the life is simple, the surrounding beauty irresistible, many have decided to make it their permanent residence, and enjoy the daily inspiration of the sea, nature and mountains.
+The village is quaint, the life is simple, the surrounding beauty irresistible.